-Labor Relations 201 18 Actual 20: 19 Actual 2019 -2020 Budget 2021- 2022 Budget
+Labor Relations 20: 2018 Actual 2 2019 Actual 2019-2020 Budget -2022 Budget

-Salaries & Wages \$ - \$ - \$ 1 \$ -
+Salaries & Wages \$ - \$ - \$ - \$ -

-Personnel Benefits - - 1 -
+Personnel Benefits - - - -

-Supplies - - 1 -
+Supplies - - - -

 Services 17,315 15,100 123,000 90,000

 Total Expense \$ 17,315 \$ 15,100 \$ 123,000 \$ 90,000

 Revenue

 Net Expense (General Fund) \$ 17,315 \$ 15,100 \$ 123,000 \$ 90,000

 Labor Relations Target Actual Actual Actual Actual

-Labor Relations rarget 2018 2019 2020 2021
+Labor Relations Target 2018 2019 2020 2021

 Efficiency/Employee Relations - Maintain 100 100 100

 Percent of labor agreements successfully

 negotiated prior to expiration of previous

 CBA.

 Employee./Labor Relations- Reduce Number of

 Grievances by bargaining unit (annual) 5

-11 12 The Information Technology (IT) Department's mission is a commitment to providing secure, proven technology to enhance the operational effectiveness of employees and meet the needs of our community.
+The Information Technology (IT) Department's mission is a commitment to providing secure, proven technology to enhance the operational effectiveness of employees and meet the needs of our community.
 Our vision is to be a trusted technology partner empowering the business through innovation and efficiency.
 To fulfill the mission and vision, the Department is responsible for all aspects of managing and supporting the City's network and telecommunications infrastructure.
-The scope of these responsibilities encompasses enterprise applications such as the Enterprise Resource Planning (ERP) and Permitting systems; computer hardware including servers, switches, workstations, and printers; network security including remote system access, firewalls, intrusion detection, and antivirus protection.
-The Department also provides technical assistance and training to City employees on the proper and effective use of the City's IT systems.
+The scope of

+8 these responsibilities encompasses enterprise applications such as the Enterprise Resource Planning

+9 (ERP) and Permitting systems; computer hardware including servers, switches, workstations, and

+10 printers; network security including remote system access, firewalls, intrusion detection, and antivirus

+11 protection.
+The Department also provides technical assistance and training to City employees on the

+12 proper and effective use of the City's IT systems.